Kotti/kotti_user_manual/docs/_build/html/_sources/introduction/overview.txt

 the system on the server, backed by a powerful database engine.

-As a user, you don't have to know about the languages used, nor the focus on browser or server programming -- You just use the website.
+As a user, you don't have to know about the languages used, nor the focus on browser or server programming--you just use the website.
 However, understanding the nature of the software will help you to appreciate it, to build confidence in it.